 - Hero content: What content do you want to PUSH to a big, broad audience?
 What would be your Super Bowl moment?
 A brand may have only a few hero moments in a year, such as product launch events or industry tent-poles.

 Let's define how to distribute and activate the content for consumers.

-You'll need a central place to store and organise your content to ensure that it's accessible to your audience anywhere, anytime.
+You'll need a central place to store and organize your content to ensure that it's accessible to your audience anywhere, anytime.
 Consider using a YouTube channel linked to your other properties as your content hub.
-For more details, refer to Optimise Your Content.
+For more details, refer to Optimize Your Content.

 An editorial calendar will help you ensure your brand's consistent presence throughout the year and align content programming with your marketing calendar.
 Consider a three-tiered calendar that includes:

 - Hub content aligned with targeted marketing campaigns staggered throughout the year; and

 - Hero content corresponding to the biggest yearly tent-pole events.

 Given the abundance of content on YouTube, it's key to not only produce great content but also to ensure it'll reach your desired audience with a solid activation and promotion strategy.
 The right activation strategy depends on the content type.
 Hero content should be activated by a massive promotional campaign across multiple channels.
 Hub content calls for more targeted activation.
 See Promote Your Content and Amplify With Social.

 You know how to reach your audience, but you need to translate your approach so it works on YouTube.
 These five guiding principles will help you better understand your audience's behavior on YouTube so you can make excellent videos that speak to your target.

 1. Know what problem you're trying to solve